NEXT RIB - sat 28th March & sat 11th April

 Within Britain, Scotland and specifically Glasgow there are fewer and fewer outlets for independent and radical materials.
 Corporate bookshops rule the roost and offer little in the way of counter culture, radical voices or local independent materials.
 The Radical Independent Book-fair project (RIB) has come about to help redress this imbalance.
 RIB is a support structure for a number of individuals and groups who produce publications, information and materials for sale, view and free distribution.
 The project is self-financed by the participants, no public or corporate monies are involved, no one takes a wage, it is not party politically aligned and is autonomous from other organisations.
 The project is more than an occasional bookshop and travelling bookstall: it is also a temporary library, a videotheque, a meeting point (for discussion, distribution and ideas), as well as a place to come and have a coffee and a blether.

-You can also drop off or take away materials at the info point - a table or two of free things - a mixture of flyers, leaflets, new-sheets, stickers, cards and other items.
+You can also drop off or take away materials at the info point - a table or two of free things - a mixture of flyers, leaflets, news-sheets, stickers, cards and many other items.